AYLIEN/aylien_newsapi_go/docs/DefaultApi.md

 List histograms

-This endpoint is used for getting histograms based on the field parameter is passed.
+This endpoint is used for getting histograms based on the `field` parameter passed to the API.

 ### Example